🏺 Maurya & Gupta Empires in UP

 The Maurya Empire and UP (322 — 185 BCE)

-The Maurya Empire, founded by Chandragupta Maurya around 322 BCE, was India’s first pan-subcontinental empire.
-While the capital was at Pataliputra (modern Patna, Bihar), Uttar Pradesh was a core province — the empire’s wealthiest and most culturally significant territory.
+The Maurya Empire, founded by Chandragupta Maurya around 322 BCE, was India's first pan-subcontinental empire.
+While the capital was at Pataliputra (modern Patna, Bihar), the Ganga-Yamuna region of present-day Uttar Pradesh formed an important core zone of the empire.

 Chandragupta Maurya's Connection